Breadcrumb

 What to do

-It is understandable when some people would rather stay in place to either protect their home from the impending catastrophy or looters.
-Studies have shown that those who stay are at a high risk of serious injury or death by choosing to stay.
+It is understandable when some people would rather stay in place to either protect their home from the impending catastrophe or looters.
+Studies have shown that those who stay are at a higher risk of serious injury or death by choosing to stay.
 Those risks include:

 • Losing the ability to leave if their evacuation route is no longer available or passable